Murder of Nabra Hassanen: Events

 Nabra Hassanen, a Muslim, was a sophomore at South Lakes High School in Reston, Virginia, ready to start her junior year in 2017.
 On June 18, 2017, during the month of Ramadan, Hassanen was with 15 teenage friends near the All Dulles Area Muslim Society (ADAMS) Center Mosque.
 The teens got some food from a nearby McDonald's and went back to the mosque between 3 a.m. and 4 a.m and got into "a dispute with a man driving a red car"; the man was later identified as Darwin Martinez Torres.

-Hassanen's group of friends scattered as the man drove onto a curb.
+They scattered as the man drove onto a curb.
 He then followed them to a parking lot, got out of the car and chased them.
 When the man managed to reach Hassanen, he hit her with a baseball bat and put her in the car.
 As Hassanen's friends ran back to the mosque, the man "drove off with her in his car", took her to a nearby location, and assaulted her again (details of the second assault were not revealed).
-After Hassanen died of "blunt force trauma to her upper body", the man dumped her in a pond near his home.
+After Hassanen died of "blunt force trauma to her upper body", the man dumped her in a pond near his home in Loudoun County, Virginia.

-Initially, the incident was widely assumed to be an anti-Muslim hate crime.
+Initially, the incident was assumed by her family and religious community to be an anti-Muslim hate crime.

 Investigation

-At 4 a.m. of the same day, Fairfax County police started searching for the girl, whose body was found floating in a pond around 3 p.m.
+At 4 a.m. of the same day, Fairfax County, Virginia police started searching for the girl, whose body was found floating in a pond around 3 p.m.
 The police then noticed a suspicious car in the vicinity and arrested the driver, who was later charged with second-degree murder.

 The day after the killing, the police stated on Twitter that "they are not investigating the attack as a hate crime".
 The County police spokeswoman said during a news conference that "it appears that the suspect became so enraged over this traffic argument that it escalated into deadly violence".
 Since the police believed the killing did not seem to be related by either race or religion, it was considered a road rage incident, rather than a hate crime-motivated offence.
-Fairfax County police chief Edwin Roessler Jr also told the media that they had "absolutely no evidence" showing the killing of Hassanen was caused by hate crime.
+Fairfax County police chief Edwin Roessler Jr. told the media that they had "absolutely no evidence" showing the killing of Hassanen was caused by hate crime.

 Police and prosecutors believe Hassanen was sexually assaulted by her abductor before she was killed.